-These dogs are adorable, friendly, and bouncing off the fences to go for a run (or at least a fast walk, as I soon discovered).
+These dogs are adorable and friendly and bounce off the fences to go for a run (or at least a fast walk, as I soon discovered).

-There was a chorus of barking the moment the dogs smelled us entering their territory.
+There was a chorus of barking when the husky dogs smelled us entering their territory.

-I tried to take it all in as they did their best to communicate an urgent desire to get out and run around.
+I tried to take it all in as they did their best to communicate an urgent desire to get out of their husky enclosures and run around.

-These are trained sled dogs who've grown up associating groups of strange people arriving with either going for a hike in the woods (during the warmer months) or sledding (in the winter, from December to March).
+These are trained sled dogs who've spent their whole lives associating groups of strange people with either going for a hike in the woods (during the warmer months) or dog sled tours (in the winter, from December to March).

 Initially, we walked around and looked into the pens of these delightfully rambunctious creatures.

-Some dogs were jumping up on their hind legs to meet us at eye level, while others were happy to observe from their dog houses.
+Some dogs jumped up on their hind legs to meet us at eye level, while others were happy to observe from their dog houses.

-My initial impression was that these pups have been provided a loving home and are well-cared for given the space they're provided, the cleanliness of the grounds, and their healthy appearance.
+My initial impression was that these pups have been provided a loving home and are well-cared for, given the spacious pens, cleanliness of the grounds, and healthy appearance.

 I later confirmed the Swedish authorities ensure kennels adhere to specific regulations, including the amount of space the dogs need.

-As we would later learn, they are fed a special diet starting every fall to help them bulk up for the more strenuous winter season.
+As we later learned, they are fed a special diet every fall to help them bulk up for the more strenuous winter tour season.

-This change to their diet also coincides with a period of physical training whereby they pull ATVs instead of sleds.
+This change to their diet coincides with physical training on summer trails, where they pull ATVs instead of sleds.

-Instead of letting out a dog for every person, it was easier to take half that number and have us switch on/off during the walk.
+Instead of letting out a dog for every person, it was easier to take half that number and have us take turns with them during the walk.

-Each dog was outfitted with a special harness designed for them to pull stuff (like me) safely, and every human was given a waist belt to wear.
+For this unique experience, each dog was outfitted with a special harness to pull stuff (like me) safely, and every human was given a waist belt to wear.

-A stretchy cord with metal hooks on each end was used to connect husky to human.
+A stretchy cord with metal hooks connected the Siberian husky to its human.

 The need for a stretchy cord was apparent once the fence to the outside world was slid open.

-The dogs were off and running, or at least moving as quickly as they could, given the slower humans creating resistance.
+The team of huskies was off and running, or at least moving as quickly as possible, given the slower humans creating resistance.